Support - Road Shower 4

 1) How do I check the water level?

 Answer: By the way, you can check the water level using the clear poly hose.
 Just open the cap and hold the hose nozzle above the top of the shower, and pull the trigger.
 The water inside the shower will fill the clear hose and show you the water level.
 Or check with your finger in the top or a stick.
+If you have an extra outlet installed on your Road Shower, use the uphill one first.
+As it starts to spray air, switch to the downhill outlet, knowing you have only 1-2 gallons left at that point.

 2) How hot will it get?